 The Company made consulting payments to Bioplastic Polymers LLC which is owned by Dr. Ramani Narayan, a director of the Company, of \$25,000 on each of November 2, 2006, February 1, 2007, May 1, 2007 and August 1, 2007.
 The consulting services rendered by Bioplastic Polymers LLC are related to research and developments associated with various new technologies and are contracted on an annual basis paid monthly and cancellable by the Company at any time.
-During fiscal 2008, the Company made consulting payments totaling \$100,000 to Bioplastic Polymers LLC and paid royalties of \$1,323 based on net sales of the Company's bioplastics products.
-The royalty fees were paid pursuant to an oral agreement under which the Company has agreed to pay Bioplastic Polymers LLC and Dr. Narayan in consideration of the transfer and assignment by Biopolymer Plastics LLC and Dr. Narayan of certain biodegradable polymer technology to the Company by Bioplastic Polymers LLC and Dr. Narayan of certain to row with respect to biodegradable polymer technology is issued before the expiration of such 10 year period, then the Company will until the expiration of such patent pay to Bioplastic Polymers LLC and Dr. Narayan an aggregate three percent of the biodegradable polymer technology gross margin attributable to such patent.
+During fiscal 2008, the Company made consulting payments totaling \$100,000 to Bioplastic Polymers LLC and paid royalties of \$1,323 based on net sales of the Company has agreed to pay Bioplastic Polymers LLC and Dr. Narayan in consideration of the transfer and assignment by Bioplymer Plastics LLC and Dr. Narayan of certain biodegradable polymer technology to the Company, an aggregate of three percent of the gross margin on any net sales of products incorporating the biodegradable polymer technology transferred to the Company by Bioplastic Polymers LLC and Dr. Narayan for a period of 10 years, provided that if a patent for or with respect to biodegradable polymer technology is issued before the expiration of such 10 year period, then the Company will until the expiration of such patent pay to Bioplastic Polymers LLC and Dr. Narayan an aggregate three percent of the biodegradable polymer technology gross margin attributable to such patent.